 - Retirees on the ISU health plan who are not yet 65 years old

 - Employee flu shot clinic is set for Oct.
 7-18, Sept.
 26, 2019

 Last May, Gov. Kim Reynolds signed a law that prohibits Iowa's public universities and community colleges from banning stun guns on campus.
 But what is and is not legal when it comes to possessing stun guns at Iowa State?

 "The dangerous weapons statute was not touched by the Legislature, so a stun gun is still a dangerous weapon," said ISU Police chief Michael Newton during a presentation at the Professional and Scientific Council's Oct.
 3 meeting.
-"To carry the nonprobe shooting stun gun, you need a concealed carry permit and you must be 21 to get one."

 There are two types of stun guns.
 Only a nonprojectile model is allowed on campus.
 It delivers an electric shock, but Newton said most use a 9-volt battery, which limits their effectiveness.